 Bauer, hovering between life and death was also taken to the hospital with what were deemed to be fatal injuries.
 Patrolman Peterson was taken to the morgue.

 District Fire Marshal Streif held Patrolman Peterson’s mare, but the horse broke free and galloped to follow the wagon.
 The whole next day, the horse refused to eat or drink.

 Two days after the murder(s), Levato was taken from the hospital in Patrol 1 to the stationhouse where he contended, “Me no shoot anybody.”
 He was booked for a charge of Murder.
 At the time, Bauer was still seemingly at death’s door.

 On June 28, 1908 the Hamilton County Grand Jury announced its indictments, including a single count of Murder of the 1st Degree against Rosso Savoto, apparently “Levato’s” real name.

 We have found no record of the proceedings since.
 However, he was an inmate in the Lima State Hospital for the Criminally Insane as late as 1930 and we assume he was therefore found not guilty by reason of insanity and committed indefinitely to the institution.

-Mrs. Petersen was killed in an auto accident and joined her husband 20 years and 1 day after his death on May 24, 1928.
+Mrs. Peterson was killed in an auto accident and joined her husband 20 years and 1 day after his death on May 24, 1928.

-Note: Since his immigration, his and his children’s documents bear his name as Charles, Carl, Peterson, and Petersen.
+Since his immigration, his and his children’s documents bear his name as Charles or Carl and Peterson or Petersen.